spokestack/react-native-spokestack/README.md

 </details>

+## Contributing

+See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 ## Usage

 [Get started using Spokestack](https://www.spokestack.io/docs/React%20Native/getting-started), or check out our in-depth tutorials on [ASR](https://www.spokestack.io/docs/React%20Native/speech-pipeline), [NLU](https://www.spokestack.io/docs/React%20Native/nlu), and [TTS](https://www.spokestack.io/docs/React%20Native/tts).
 Also be sure to take a look at the [Cookbook](https://www.spokestack.io/docs/React%20Native/cookbook) for quick solutions to common problems.